facebook/react-native-website/docs/headless-js-android.md

 ## Caveats

 - The function passed to `setTimeout` does not always behave as expected.
 Instead the function is called only when the application is launched again.
 If you only need to wait, use the retry functionality.
 - By default, your app will crash if you try to run a task while the app is in the foreground.
 This is to prevent developers from shooting themselves in the foot by doing a lot of work in a task and slowing the UI.
-You can pass a fourth `boolean` argument to control this behaviour.
+You can pass a fourth `boolean` argument to control this behavior.
 - If you start your service from a `BroadcastReceiver`, make sure to call `HeadlessJsTaskService.acquireWakeLockNow()` before returning from `onReceive()`.

 ## Example Usage